Starting at the bottom: the GRESB origin story | The Pulse by GRESB

 Nils Kok

-Professor of Real Estate Finance and Maastricht University, GRESB Co-founder and former CEO
+Professor of Real Estate Finance at Maastricht University, GRESB Co-founder and former CEO

 Transcript